nimashoghi/dl-summarization/README.md

 ### N Longest Examples
 To evaluate the N longest examples (like we do on the paper), please append the `--num_samples 100 --top_length_samples` flags to your command.

+## Finding the Best Gradient Accumulation Batch Size
+To find the best gradient accumulation batch size, you can run the train command, as shown above, on 1 epoch only (using the `--max_epochs 1` flag), while changing the gradient batches size using the `--accumulate_grad_batches N` flag, where N is the batch size you're trying.
+Then, compare the final train and validation losses produced by these different runs and pick the best value.
+Please use the `--deterministic` flag to make sure that all runs use the same random seeding.

+## Our Pretrained Model
+Our best pretrained model for Longformer-PEGASUS, fine-tuned on the BIGPATENT dataset, is included in the `pretrained` directory, under the name `longformer-pegasus-bigpatent-best.ckpt`.

 ## Hand-Picked Examples
 Please see the following document: [Hand-Picked Examples](examples.md)